singator/grouper/mytesting/paper.md

 For the data science course, manual assignment typically takes a week or more.
 With `grouper`, it only takes 2 minutes!
 Using it allows the educator time to focus more on course content and student guidance.

+# Ethical Approvals

+This study has been cleared by National University of Singapore IRB (ref.
+NUS-IRB-2025-547).
+This study was not funded.
+The authors have no conflicts of interest to declare.

 # References